haeriamin/Hybrid-Optimization/README.md

-# Optimizing Hybrid model parameters in Vortex Studio
+# Optimizing Hybrid Model Parameters in Vortex Studio

 The optimization is done via the gradient-free Nelder-Mead method (aka Downhill Simplex Algorithm).
 The code is specified for simulating soil cutting operations (e.g. excavation).